mikosik/smooth-build/doc/tutorial.md

 Smooth language is statically typed which means all types are known at compile time.
-It is also strongly typed, so it is not possible to assign value of one type to value of different type unless the former is convertible to the latter.
+It is also strongly typed, so it is not possible to assign value of one type to value of different type.
 First let's discuss all types available in smooth language.

 #### Base types
 Base types are predefined by the language (cannot be defined by user).
-Currently, we have following base types: Bool, String, Int, Blob, Nothing.
+Currently, we have following base types: Bool, String, Int, Blob.

 ##### _Bool_
-Boolean value that can be either `true` or `false`.
-The only values of that type are defined in standard library as:
+Boolean is a type with two values:
 [true](api/true.md)
 and
 [false](api/false.md).

 ##### _String_
 String is a sequence of characters.